 In honor of my father...Larry E. Dickson...I've decided to post the eulogy I wrote for him back in January of this year.
 Dad passed on January 1 2021 and unbeknownst to me...I've now joined the "knowing what it's like group" of you who've also lost your father.

 Fortunately...throughout this process I realized that this was Dad's struggle with life...not mine.
-His battles were not mine to judge or resist or change or to pick up as my own...but rather...let the struggle be.
+His battles were not mine to judge or resist or change or to pick up as my own...but rather...let his struggle be his.

 Back to the eulogy.
 These last days really helped me understand the value of focusing on the good...and allowing for the human side of living...and letting go of the bad.